-- 1. Make sure that no pads or wires are under the Suction Cup.
+- 1. Make sure no pads or wires are under the Suction Cup.
 If the patient already has pads applied they may need to be replaced. - 2.
-During a rhythm check or AED analysis you'll need to stop compressions by pressing the PAUSE button. - 3.
-To minimize interruptions and resume CPR as soon as possible, you can charge and defibrillate the patient without removing LUCAS device and while compressions are ongoing.
+During a rhythm check or AED analysis you'll need to stop compressions by pressing the PAUSE button (manual or mechanical compressions interfere with rhythm analysis). - 3.
+To minimize interruptions and resume CPR as soon as possible, you can charge and defibrillate the patient without removing the LUCAS device and while compressions are ongoing. - Key points:

-Key points: